hai-vr/documentation/docs/products/animator-as-code/functions/vrchat.md

 - `AacFlFloatParameter VelocityZ` <br/>
   Create a Float parameter in the animator named VelocityZ.

+- `AacFlFloatParameter VelocityMagnitude` 💡<br/>
+  Create a Float parameter in the animator named VelocityMagnitude.

 - `AacFlFloatParameter Upright` <br/>
   Create a Float parameter in the animator named Upright.